XTB free stock offer – Pick a free share!

 You must live in the UK, be over 18, and you cannot previously have traded in a GIA or ISA with XTB.
 Yes, that’s rather a lot of abbreviations.

-You need to deposit funds into your new XTB account.
-There’s no fee to make deposits with XTB, and there’s no minimum deposit amount, but the minimum investment you can make with fractional shares is £10.
 XTB is commission-free (up to a monthly turnover of €100,000 and after that there’s a 0.2% commission with a £10 min.), but expect to pay stamp duty of 0.5% if you invest in UK shares, or a 0.7% foreign exchange (FX) fee for international investments.

-Available on XTB’s GIA.
+Available in XTB’s GIA.

-XTB has no platform fees, so it doesn’t cost you anything to open and hold an account with the platform.
+XTB has no platform fees, so it doesn’t cost you anything to open and hold a GIA account with the platform.
 So, no charge for signing up and no unexpected monthly bills.
 However, there is a €10 per month inactivity fee after 12 months if there’s also been no cash deposit in the previous 90 days.

 XTB charges “inactivity fees” after a year of inactivity